 Are you wondering how long raw chicken lasts in the fridge or freezer?
 The answer is that uncooked poultry lasts up to 48 hours if placed in the refrigerator.
 If you want to keep it longer, then freeze it.
 You can safely keep chicken pieces in the freezer for nine months and a whole chicken in the freezer for 12 months.

 How to Get the Freshest Chicken

 One key to being able to keep chicken longer is to make sure that you are buying fresh chicken.
-While this chicken often comes from small farmers who are butchering right before selling it to you, if you need to buy your chicken at a grocery store, then there are some tips to ensuring your chicken is fresh when you buy it.
+While this chicken often comes from small farmers who are butchering right before selling it to you, if you need to buy your chicken at a grocery store, then there are some tips to ensure your chicken is fresh when you buy it.

 Look for pasture-raised chicken.
-These chickens are raised in a pasture where they are free from chronic stress.
+These chickens grew up in a pasture where they are free from chronic stress.

 How to Store Chicken in Refrigerator to Keep It Fresh